Installation and Maintenance

 On a ceiling

-- The smoke alarm should be located in the centre of the ceiling.
+Smoke alarms should be located in the centre of the ceiling.
 If it cannot be located here it should be located 300mm from any cornice or wall.

 On a wall

-- The smoke alarm should be located 300mm - 500mm from the ceiling.
+Smoke alarms should be located 300mm - 500mm from the ceiling.

 On a cathedral ceiling or sloping ceiling